toxtli/testweb/index.md

 human_centric_approach_content:
   -
     value: "
-      NEW The approach to Artificial Intelligence that prioritizes human comfort and convenience called human-centric.
+      The approach to Artificial Intelligence that prioritizes human comfort and convenience called human-centric.
 In the past, artificial intelligence has been utilized to construct systems that comprehend and react to events more effectively.
 Nonetheless, this is no longer